Microsoft’s Developer Blogs are Getting an Update

 Frequently Asked Questions

-No need to change your bookmark.
+Yes.
 All existing URLs will auto-redirect to the new site.
-However, if you discover a broken link, please report it through our feedback button.
+If you discover any broken links, please report them through the FAQ feedback page.

-Your RSS feed will continue to work through your current set-up.
-If you encounter any issues with your RSS feed, please report it through our feedback button with details about your feed reader.
+Yes, your RSS feed will continue to work through your current set-up.
+If you encounter any issues with your RSS feed, please report it with details about your feed reader.

-This migration involves the majority of our Microsoft developer blogs so expect to see changes in our Visual Studio, IoTDev, and Premier Developer blogs this week.
-The rest will be migrated in waves over the next few weeks, starting with our most popular blogs.
+This migration involves the majority of our Microsoft developer blogs so expect to see changes to our Visual Studio, IoTDev, and Premier Developer blogs this week.
+The rest will be migrated in waves over the next few weeks.